 The Neuroimaging Labs (LNiF) are committed to developing new techniques for imaging human brain and supporting their applications towards a more comprehensive understanding and better care of the human mind and body.
 This involves the development and continued improvement of new hardware, software and procedures for data acquisition, visualization and statistical analysis, and the application of these advancements to medically relevant investigation (with CeRiN).

-TBS Lab: At the TBS lab, we are learning about normal brain function in areas such as motor control, language, social cognition and emotion, vision and memory.
-The TBS lab is also engaged in the possibility of therapeutic application of TMS in clinical setting and in the use of TMS in combination with other methodologies, in particular fMRI.
+TBS Lab: the Transcranial Brain Stimulation lab (TBS lab), is a research facility that provides equipment, and technical services to cary out non invasive neuromodulatory research studies using transcranial magnetic stimulation (TMS) and transcranial electrical stimulation (tES, tDCS, tRNS, tACS).
+The Lab is also engaged in the possibility of therapeutic application of TMS or tES in clinical setting and in the use of TMS in combination with other methodologies, in particular EEG.